Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUST id="java-versioning-highest-api" %} call the highest supported service API version by default.

 {% include requirement/MUST id="java-versioning-select-api-version" %} allow the consumer to explicitly select a supported service API version when instantiating the service client, by using the service client builder with a property called `serviceVersion`.
-The fixed-element enum type will be named specifically for the service, but as generally as possible.
+This method must take a type implementing the `ServiceVersion` interface, named specifically for the service, but as generally as possible.
 For example, `IdentityServiceVersion` for Identity.
 For a service with multiple sub-services, such as Storage, if the services all share a common versioning system, `StorageServiceVersion` would suffice.
 If they did not, it would be necessary to have separate `BlobServiceVersion`, `QueueServiceVersion`, and `FileServiceVersion` enums.

 {% include requirement/MUST id="java-versioning-enum-latest" %} offer a `getLatest()` method on the enum that returns the latest service version.
 If a consumer doesn't specify a service version, the builder will call `getLatest()` to obtain the appropriate service version.